mokasquarl/mokasquarl.github.io/_posts/2021-2-12-draftWA_cov.md

 #### Fig 3.
 Detecting Mutations with Neural Network
 {% include youtubePlayer.html id=page.youtubeId %}

 But before going on to variant calling this first sample let's just prepare another sample while we're making these alignment maps.
 Let's do a more recent outbreak, from Kent, UK; which is far from Wuhan & the Washington sample, in both time & space.
-Retriving the samples from the European Nucleotide Archive can be done from this [link](https://www.ebi.ac.uk/ena/browser/view/ERR4659819)or from the shell.
+Retriving the samples from the European Nucleotide Archive can be done from this [link](https://www.ebi.ac.uk/ena/browser/view/ERR4659819) or from the shell.

     git clone https://github.com/enasequence/enaBrowserTools.git
     cd python3